-- I am a big fan of sauce, so the recipe as written below reflects that.
+- I am a big fan of sauce, so the curried chicken recipe as written below reflects that.
 If you aren’t a sauce fanatic, feel free to cut the measurements in half!

-Give your plain chicken some curry lovin’ and make this easy Sheet Pan Curried Breast & Spaghetti Squash.
+Give your plain chicken some curry lovin’ and make this easy Sheet Pan Baked Curried Chicken & Spaghetti Squash.
 Your taste buds will thank you.

 Until Thursday friends, cheers and Happy Presidents’ Day. (⬅️️ I won’t lie I almost forgot today is a holiday.
 Don’t hate me.)